 For example, if Facebook users “Like” your business or page, any posts or status updates you make there will show up in their Facebook News Feed.
 It’s like advertising directly to your target audience for free, again and again.

 But be careful not to abuse this captive audience opportunity.
 Facebook users can and do “unfriend” or “unlike” too-frequent posters in just one click.
 Try to alternate pitch-type posts with helpful or fun posts.

 Most people like social networking sites because they want to interact with other people.
 One way to come across as more genuine is to actually BE genuine.
-A business can feel like a real person on Facebook, because there is a real person behind each post.
+A business can feel like a real person on Facebook because there is a real person behind each post.
 Your Facebook friends (customers) feel engaged and appreciated, which builds business and loyalty.
-If you don’t have the time or interest to manage your company’s Facebook page, delegate it to a trusted staffer who can serve as “page curator.”
+If you don’t have the time or interest to manage your company’s Facebook page, delegate it to a trusted staffer who can serve as a “page curator.”

 Facebook users also relish the chance to give immediate feedback to a company, right there on its Facebook page, and even receive a comment back.
 (Decide ahead of time if your strategy will include deleting negative comments or letting them stand.)

 Another thing Facebook users love is free stuff.
 Plan Facebook-based contests and giveaways.
 You could: